Menu

 2023

 Kris Mayes was elected as the 27th Arizona Attorney General in the 2022 general election after one of the state’s closest-ever contests.
-Prior to being elected, AG Mayes served as a Professor of Practice at Arizona State University’s School of Global Sustainability and taught a course on energy law at the school’s Sandra Day O’Connor College of Law.
+Prior to being elected, AG Mayes served as a professor of practice at Arizona State University’s School of Global Sustainability and taught a course on energy law at the school’s Sandra Day O’Connor College of Law.
 In 2003 she was appointed to the Arizona Corporation Commission and served until term-limited in 2010.
 Early in her career, she...

 Read more

 Kris Mayes was elected as the 27th Arizona Attorney General in the 2022 general election after one of the state’s closest-ever contests.
-Prior to being elected, AG Mayes served as a Professor of Practice at Arizona State University’s School of Global Sustainability and taught a course on energy law at the school’s Sandra Day O’Connor College of Law.
+Prior to being elected, AG Mayes served as a professor of practice at Arizona State University’s School of Global Sustainability and taught a course on energy law at the school’s Sandra Day O’Connor College of Law.
 In 2003 she was appointed to the Arizona Corporation Commission and served until term-limited in 2010.
 Early in her career, she served as director of communications for former Gov. Janet Napolitano and as a journalist with The Phoenix Gazette and The Arizona Republic.

 Read less